spice-h2020/manifest/sm_scenario/README.md

 }
 ```

-The setting includes information like the *type* of interaction, whether it is remote or in presence, the location.
+The setting includes information like the *type* of interaction, whether it is remote or in presence, and the location.

 ```
 "setting":{
   "interaction_type":"ex:remote",
-  "context_type":"ex:social_media_campaign",
+  "context":"ex:social_media_campaign",
   "location":"ex:unknown"
   }
 ```

-Each **stage** is composed by one or more *activities*, performed by one or more *agent* with a certain *role*, using a *script* as a plan.
-Each activity can *generate* one or more outputs.
+Each **stage** is composed by one or more *activities*, performed by one or more *agents* having a certain *role*, and using a *script* as a plan.
+Each activity may *generate* one or more outputs.

 For instance, in the preparation stage an activity performed by a curator of the museum generates a post launching the campaign.